life2free/UIPattern/README.md

 # UI Pattern

 Build out user interfaces with HTML, javascript and CSS.
-The UI follows one UI Pattern, the data to populate the UI Pattern comes from the API.
+The UI follows one UI Pattern, the data to populate the UI Pattern comes from public APIs.

 ## Requirements